 Ques.
 Which Class 12 English Core section has the highest CBSE board weightage?

 Ans.
 Section C (Literature) carries 40 of the 80 theory marks.
-Within Section C, Flamingo Prose and Vistas chapters together account for the bulk of those marks; Flamingo Poetry contributes the remaining marks via reference-to-context and short answer questions.
+Within Section C, Flamingo Prose and Vistas chapters carry most of those marks.
+Flamingo Poetry gives the rest through reference-to-context and short answer questions.

 Ques.
 Why is there no Formula Sheet or NCERT Exemplar for Class 12 English Core?

 Ans.
-English Core is a literature subject - there are no formulas or numerical concepts that a Formula Sheet would consolidate.
-Similarly, NCERT does not publish an Exemplar Problems book for English Core; the Exemplar series is reserved for Maths, Physics, Chemistry, and Biology.
-The four resource types listed on this hub cover the full preparation toolkit for the subject.
+English Core is a literature subject.
+It has no formulas or numerical concepts for a Formula Sheet to pull together.
+NCERT also does not publish an Exemplar Problems book for English Core.
+The Exemplar series is only for Maths, Physics, Chemistry, and Biology.
+The four resource types on this hub cover everything you need for the subject.

 Ques.
 Which Class 12 English Core resource should I open first?

 Ans.
-Open the NCERT Book PDF first - read the chapter end-to-end before any guide.
-Then attempt the back-exercise using the NCERT Solutions, condense your understanding using the Notes, and skim the Handwritten Notes in the final two weeks.
-The Which Resource Should You Use When section sketches the full year-long routine.
+Open the NCERT Book PDF first.
+Read the chapter end-to-end before any guide.
+Then attempt the back-exercise using the NCERT Solutions.
+Next, revise with the Notes, and skim the Handwritten Notes in the final two weeks.
+The Which Resource Should You Use When section maps out the full year-long routine.

 Ques.
 Are Vistas chapters separately downloadable from Flamingo chapters?